indiqusdocs/apiculus/docs/Subscribers/Networking/VirtualFirewall/FirewallInstances/ConfiguringAlerts.md

 ## Instance Alerts

 The Alerts tab lists all the alerts already configured for that particular Virtual Firewall.
-In addition, it will show the following details:
+In addition, it shows the following details:

 - ID
 - Name for the alert